 Instant water heaters are also known as demand-type water heaters.
 One of the main reasons why they are so popular is because they provide hot water only as required.
-With them you do not have to worry about the extra energy loss that is related to storage water heaters.
+With them, you do not have to worry about the extra energy loss that is related to storage water heaters.

-Instant water heaters as the name itself suggests heat water without storing it.
+Instant water heaters as the name itself suggest heat water without storing it.
 When you turn on the tap, the cold water is transferred to the tankless unit through a pipe.
 The water can be heated using electricity or gas and the heated water is directly supplied to the tap.
-With such a unit you do not have to wait for the storage tank to have enough water to heat, it is instantaneous just as its name!
+With such a unit you do not have to wait for the storage tank to have enough water to heat, it is instantaneous just like its name!

 Now that you know how the instant water heater functions, let us take a look at the list of its pros and cons.

 - Unlike storage water heaters, instant units are highly energy efficient.
 If your home utilizes around 41 gallons on a regular basis, then the instant units can save up to 24% – 34% on the energy costs.

 - There is no denying the fact that the installation costs of an instant unit are higher than the storage ones.
 But on the brighter side, these systems provide you with a long and productive service life as they have lower operation and energy costs.
 In the simpler words, they will pay for themselves in the long run.